India–North Korea relations: Recent relations

 India's relationship with North Korea has however been affected by North Korean relations with Pakistan especially due to its help for Pakistan's nuclear missile programme.
 In 1999, India impounded a North Korean ship off the Kandla coast that was found to be carrying missile components and blueprints.
 India's relations with South Korea have far greater economic and technological depth and India's keenness for South Korean investments and technology have in turn affected its relations with the North adversely.
 India has consistently voiced its opposition to North Korean nuclear and missile tests.

 As a consequence of United Nations Security Council economic sanctions, with effect from 7 March 2019, Indian citizens can not undertake capital account transactions with North Korean citizens.
 Also Indian Government has asked the existing investment transactions to be liquidated within a period of 180 days from the date of notification.

 In July 2021, India temporarily closed its embassy in Pyongyang due to COVID-19 restrictions and the Indian ambassador to North Korea, Atul Gotsurve left North Korea on a special train via the North Korea–Russia border.
 It was reopened in December 2024.

+In September 2022, India condemned the launching of Intercontinental Ballistic Missiles by North Korea in a joint statement shared with the countries such as the United States, Japan, the United Kingdom and others.

 Economic relations

 Trade

-Trade between India and North Korea has seen a large increase in recent years.
-From an average total trade of barely $10 million in the middle of the 2000s, it shot up to $60 million in 2013.
+Trade between India and North Korea reached an average total of about $10 million in the middle of the 2000s; it shot up to $60 million in 2013.
 The trade is overwhelmingly in India's favor, with its exports accounting for roughly $60 million while North Korean exports to India were worth $36 million.
 India's primary export to North Korea is refined petroleum products while silver and auto parts are the main components of its imports from North Korea.
 India participated in the sixth Pyongyang Autumn International Trade Fair in October 2010 and there have been efforts to bring about greater economic cooperation and trade between the two countries since then.
 In 2010–11, Indo-North Korean trade stood at $57 million with India's exports accounting for $32 million.